Transcripts used for license application(s) must

 - Some institutions grant quarter credits rather than semester credits.
 Nine (9) quarter credits equal six (6) semester credits.

-- If you are not sure whether a college or university is on a quarter credit or semester credit system, please call the university registrar’s office.
-The registrar’s office will let you know what credit system the university operates on.
+- If you are not sure whether a college or university is on a quarter credit or semester credit system, call the university registrar’s office.
+They will let you know what credit system the university operates on.

 - Quarter credits are equal to 2/3 of a semester credit.
 For those taking quarter credits, to determine how many of the six semester credits you have completed, multiply the number of quarter credits you have taken by 2/3.
 For example, if you have taken 5 quarter credits, you have taken 3 and 1/3 (3.33) semester credits ((5*2)/3).
 Thus, you still need to take 2 and 2/3 semester credits or 4 quarter credits.